Candidate confidently answering behavioral interview questions during a professional job interview.

 • Connect your skills to their needs.
 When you explain how your skills will help them, do so with an excited tone.

-Look, they’re looking for someone who’s not just qualified, but also enthusiastic.
-They want someone who’s going to bring energy to the team.
+Look, they’re looking for someone who’s not just qualified but also enthusiastic.
+They want someone who’ll bring energy to the team.
 So, let your passion shine through.
-It’s not about putting on an act; it’s about showing them the real you, the you that’s genuinely excited about the chance to work with them.
+It’s not about putting on an act; it’s about showing them the real you, the you who’s genuinely excited about the chance to work with them.

 Bragging Too Much

 Nobody likes that person at the party who only talks about themselves, you know?
 It’s the same in an interview.
-You’ve got to show your stuff, but there’s a real difference between being confident and just plain bragging.
-It’s like, you can say you made a great cake, but if you only talk about how amazing you are and ignore the recipe or anyone who helped, it just feels…off.
+You have to show your stuff, but there’s a fundamental difference between confidence and just plain bragging.
+You can say you made a great cake, but if you only talk about how amazing you are and ignore the recipe or anyone who helped, it just feels…off.

 It’s a common trap: you want to impress, so you overdo it.
 You end up sounding like you’re only interested in your glory, and that’s a turn-off.